hiwcode/kriy/docs/using-webhooks.md

 - [Triggers](using-event-workflows.md) — the inbound half: emit an event, an agent handles it
 - [Gates](using-gates.md) — synchronous allow/deny before your app acts
-- [Outbound webhooks — design note](outbound-webhooks-design.md) — the architecture and roadmap